 - Triple Science GCSE

-The majority of our sixth form students embark upon studying four A levels or Level 3 courses.
-Most students will choose to drop a subject at a given point in Year 12; if it is felt appropriate, some students may continue to study four A Level subjects.
+The majority of our sixth-form students embark upon studying three A levels or Level 3 courses.
+A small number of students may choose to study four A Level subjects if their level of ability and commitment demonstrates this is a suitable pathway for them.
 A number of students study vocational qualifications such as the Cambridge Technical Diploma.
-Vocational qualifications are available in Business, Criminology, ICT, Media Studies, Health and Social Care and Sport.
-Other students study a combination of the different types of qualification.
+Vocational qualifications are available in Business, Criminology, ICT, Media Studies and Health and Social Care.
+Other students study a combination of different types of qualifications.
 Each subject is allocated 5 periods a week, along with one supervised independent study period allocated per subject.
 Subjects currently on offer in our sixth form are:

 Business Studies A Level